pvphan/camera-calibration/README.md

 A simple library for calibrating camera intrinsics from sensor (2D) and model point (3D) correspondences.
 Written with few external dependencies (numpy, sympy, imageio) for a deeper understanding.
+Non-linear optimization is done through computing partial derivatives with [`sympy`](https://docs.sympy.org/latest/index.html) to populate the Jacobian matrix.
 Also generates synthetic datasets for testing and rudimentary visualization.

+Limitations:

+- Does not include any feature / fiducial detection
+- Currently only handles the radial-tangential distortion model (k1, k2, p1, p2, k3)

 Prerequisites: `make`, `docker`